ShimShon1/blog-api-ts/README.md

 # blog-api

-Blog api project for TOP
+Blog api project

-Backend app with the purpose of responding to my two fronts.
+Backend app with the purpose of responding to my two fronts, now in typescript.